maybebyte/anthesis/clues.md

    (but don't use Google--many operators apply on other search engines, like DuckDuckGo or Searx).

-1. Vim can rotate characters 13 places using `g?{motion}` or `{Visual}g?`.
+1. Vim/Neovim can rotate characters 13 places using `g?{motion}` or
+   `{Visual}g?`.
 On OpenBSD, [`rot13(6)`](https://man.openbsd.org/rot13)
    reads from standard input and performs the same conversion.
 [Here's an explanation of rot13](https://kb.iu.edu/d/aeol) in case you're wondering why anyone would ever need this.

 1. `command -v` seems more portable than `which` and should be given